 Like any kind of criminal, there isn’t one “type” of person that steals motorcycles.
 They come in all shapes and sizes, from skinny teenage introverts to tattooed muscleheads, and they all have their own different methods by which to separate you from your precious ride.

-There are, however, generally only a couple of ways the bike itself it taken - either by hauling the entire bike off in a truck or minivan, or by riding the stolen bike away.
+There are, however, generally only a couple of ways the bike itself gets taken – either by hauling the entire bike off in a truck or minivan, or by riding the stolen bike away.
 Every rider’s anti-theft strategy should anticipate and prepare for both.

 The Minivan/Truck Method